Keith Veney

-Keith Marcel Veney (born December 12, 1974) is an American former basketball player who was notable for his standout career for Marshall University and is currently an assistant coach for the Dallas Mavericks of the National Basketball Association (NBA).
+Keith Marcel Veney (born December 12, 1974) is an American former basketball player who was notable for his standout career for Marshall University and last was an assistant coach for the Dallas Mavericks of the National Basketball Association (NBA).
 He is tied with two other players for the National Collegiate Athletic Association (NCAA) Division I record for the most three-point field goals made in a single game, with 15, and is the only one of the three to have done so against a Division I opponent.

 High school career

 Veney, a native of Seabrook, Maryland, played high school basketball at Bishop McNamara High School in Forestville where he led the area in scoring at over 30 points per game as a senior.

 College career

 He then went on to play his first two years of college basketball at Lamar University before transferring to Marshall for the remaining two years.
 On March 20, 2018, Bishop McNamara announced that Veney would return to the school as the new boys’ varsity basketball head coach.

 During his cumulative four-year NCAA career, Veney scored 409 three-pointers, which is currently in the top 25 all-time in Division I history.
 At the time of his graduation, he was number one.
 Veney scored 51 points while making a still-standing NCAA record 15 three-pointers against Morehead State on December 14, 1996.